Context-dependent memory: State-dependent learning

 State-dependent learning refers to the finding that people recall more information when their physiological state is the same at encoding and retrieval.
-For example, people that undergo alcohol intoxication while encoding information recall significantly more when they are also intoxicated during retrieval, compared to those whose alcoholic states differ from encoding to retrieval.
+For example, people who undergo alcohol intoxication while encoding information recall significantly more when they are also intoxicated during retrieval, compared to those whose alcoholic states differ from encoding to retrieval.
 This state-dependent learning effect has been shown in both human and animal research., The state-dependent effect has also been generalized to a variety of drugs, including morphine, cigarettes, scopolamine, and nitric oxide.

-It is important to note, however, that certain drug states impair learning.
+Certain drug states, however, may impair learning.
 For example, a study done by Harry demonstrated that despite the state-dependent effect associated with light marijuana use, people smoking marijuana showed slower learning than people in a placebo group.
-More precisely, people who consumed marijuana during both the encoding and retrieval phases managed to learn the material in an average of 10 trials, whereas people who were in the placebo condition for both phases learned the same material in only 5.6 trials, on average.
+Those who consumed marijuana during both the encoding and retrieval phases managed to learn the material in an average of 10 trials, whereas those who were in the placebo condition for both phases learned the same material in 5.6 trials, on average.

 State as a contextual cue

 A tentative explanation for state-dependent recall is the use of the physiological state as a contextual cue.
 Results of converging studies have shown that in tasks where no contextual cue is provided, internal states may serve as contextual cues.
 Therefore, people who are in a certain drug state at the time of encoding may utilize this state as a cue for retrieval.
-In contrast, when information is encoded and retrieved in different states, individuals have no cues available to aid them in recalling information, leading to a decline performance.
+In contrast, when information is encoded and retrieved in different states, individuals have no cues available to aid them in recalling information, leading to a decline in performance.
 Eich provides further evidence for this theory, demonstrating that the introduction of additional contextual cues abolishes the state-dependent effect.
 If a cue such as a sound or an image is provided to remind people of what they encoded, they no longer require the state to prompt retrieval.
 In this instance, participants perform equally, regardless of the states at encoding and retrieval.
 According to Eich, the complete absence of any other observable reminders is critical for showing state-dependent cueing effects.